shan8851/nodes-app/README.md

 # nodes-app

 Basic nodejs app for taking notes.
+Using **Yargs** for our user input.

 ### Features

-Add, remove, read and list all your notes all from one simple nodejs application.
+The app gives the ability to:

+- Add a note
+- Remove a note
+- Read a note
+- List all notes